I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/DEVELOPMENT_SETUP.md

 ### 3 Get the sonarqube scanner
-The scanner can be downloaded from: https://sonarsource.bintray.com/Distribution/sonar-scanner-cli/sonar-scanner-2.6.1.zip Unzip the file somewhere on your machine.
-This contains the scripts which send your code the server.
+The scanner can be downloaded from: https://sonarsource.bintray.com/Distribution/sonar-scanner-cli/sonar-scanner-2.6.1.zip

+Unzip the file somewhere on your machine.
+This contains the scripts which will send your code to the server.
 Optionally you can add the bin folder to your path.

 ![dir scanner](assets/development_tutorial/devtut_9.png)
 Configure the conf/sonar-scanner.properties file to point to your sonarqube-server.